TargetProcess/targetprocess-mashup-helper/README.md

 * `hideIf` (function) check if unit will be hide entirely from card, e.g. if there is no data.
 * `isEditable` (boolean | function) check if unit is editable
 * `editorComponentName` (string | function) name of editor component
-* `editorData` (function) transform unit data to editor data, by default pass unit data as is.
+* `editorData` (object | function) transform unit data to editor data, by default pass unit data as is.

 ##### Examples